phosphorjs/phosphor-observablelist/README.md

 let strlist = new ObservableList<string>(['f', 'i', 'b']);
 ```

-You can retrieve an item at a given index in the list using `.get`:
+Retrieve an item at a given index in the list using `.get`:

 ```typescript
 let list = new ObservableList<number>([1, 1, 2, 3, 5, 8]);